kislyuk/watchtower/README.rst

 Example: Django logging with Watchtower
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-An example of watchtower in Django
+An example of watchtower in Django.
+In your Django project, add the following to settings.py:

 .. code-block:: python